aragon/osx-plugin-template-hardhat/README.md

 yarn build:subgraph
 ```

+When running `yarn build`, it requires a plugin address, which is obtained from the configuration file located
+at `subgraph/manifest/data/<network>.json`, based on the network specified in your `.env` file under the `SUBGRAPH_NETWORK_NAME` variable.
+You do not need to provide a plugin address for building or testing purposes, but it becomes necessary when deploying the subgraph.

 During development of the subgraph, you might want to clean outdated files that were build, imported, and generated.
 To do this, run

 ```sh